vigji/python-cimec-2023/README.md

 Thanks to its flexibility it has been widely adopted and it is used in thousands of applications.
 It offers tools for fast manipulation of large matrices and datasets (as MATLAB) and powerful data aggregation and statistics (as R), together with thousands of packages for machine learning, visualizations, simulations, hardware control, and many others.

-In this course, we aim at covering the basics of Python usage and show how it can be used to solve many of the day-to-day problems we face as scientists.
+In this course, we aim at covering the basics of Python usage and show how it can be used to solve many of the day-to-day problems we face as neuroscientists.
 <br/><br/>
 <br/><br/>